How Much is a 1 Carat Diamond Worth? | Price + Buying Guide

 How Much is a 1 Carat Diamond Worth?

 Diamond price also depends on the quality of the stone itself.
-This is determined by various factors, like the color, clarity, and cut quality of the diamond.
+This is determined by various factors, commonly known as the 4Cs: cut, color, clarity, and carat weight.
 Diamond shape also has a significant impact on price, but the factor with the most influence on diamond price is cut quality.
-Cut quality not only affects a diamond’s worth but, also, its beauty.
+A well-cut diamond with excellent proportions, symmetry, and polish can command a higher price due to its superior brilliance and fire.

 You’ll also find that natural diamonds tend to command higher prices than lab-grown diamonds.
 The average asking price for natural, one carat round diamonds is between $6,800 and $8,500.